MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ## Running the Scan

-Before starting all the transfers for a Scan, it is best practice to start one Scan to ensure that both connectors are active and that the Scan runs successfully.
+It is best practice to start one Scan to ensure that both connectors are active and that the Scan runs successfully.

-To start one scan, log into the tool, click on Migration Manager.
-Select the check box beside the first transfer and then click Start Scan.
+1. To start one scan, log into the tool, then select **Migration Manager**.
+2. Select the check box beside the first transfer and then select **Start Scan**.

 ![Scan start](media/mover-start-scan.png)